 Bringing this information into our own reality, we can use it to observe how moments of threat and conflict are triggers of stress and imbalance in ourselves.
 And most of the time, as it occurs in the outer world too (if you are into numbers, check this link to see data from Global Health Observatory, WHO), we don´t pay enough attention and/or resources to attend the requirements of our psyche in times of peace, nor in times of turmoil.

 Whether because of ignorance, business, or simply forgetfulness, we are not taking care properly of ourselves according to statistics.
 This leaves our mental health in a poor and precarious state, having to double our efforts to have a satisfactory life.
 Why does “a good life” has to be so demanding?

 Two levels of Mental Health

 There are two levels of mental health: psychiatric and the care of the sufferings from the lifestyle of our society and our own.
-Methods and techniques like meditation, contemplation, praying, psychotherapy and even yoga, are tools and lifestyles of the second type of mental health.
+Methods and techniques like meditation, contemplation, praying, psychotherapy, and even yoga, are tools and lifestyles of the second type of mental health.

 In the ancient West, philosophers and sages observed what kind of lifestyle was more conducive to happiness.
 They shared their observations and practices with others in their time, and with us through texts.
-Not all of them, but many (Socrates, Aristotle, Epicurus, Epictetus, etc) looked for ways to develop a “good life”, a “happy life”, a ” harmonious life”.
-And the key component for this life was wisdom.
+Not all of them, but many (Socrates, Aristotle, Epicurus, Epictetus, etc) looked for ways to develop a “good life”, a “happy life”, and a ” harmonious life”.
+And the key component of this life was wisdom.
 And this wisdom resided in our own mind.

 “Let no one be slow to seek wisdom when he is young nor weary in the search of it when he has grown old.
 For no age is too early or too late for the health of the soul.”
 Epicurus